Kaun Banega Crorepati: Season 17: 2025–2026

 On the occasion of the 25th anniversary of the show, for the first time, The Whole Money Tree has changed and is now named the Maha Money Tree.
 The First Question is now at ₹5000 instead of ₹1000, and the first threshold is increased from ₹10,000 to ₹25,000, and the second threshold is increased from ₹3,20,000 to ₹5,00,000.

 The contestants who play Jaldi 5 will directly play from the 6th question onwards and has guaranteed winnings of ₹25,000.

 A new lifeline has been introduced, which is known as Sanket Suchak.
 In this lifeline, the contestant can get to see a hint about the answer.
 The Double Dip lifeline was removed and the 50:50 lifeline was restored.
 The Super Sandook segment was continued from the previous season but the Super Sawaal and Dugnaastra have been discontinued.

+This season of KBC ended on 2nd January 2026.

+Season 18: 2026

+Sony Entertainment Television announced the 18th season of KBC on 4 March 2026.
+It premiered on 10 August 2026.
+Amitabh Bachchan is returning for season 18.
+The tagline used for the season was Iss Baar Sochna Padega.

+In this Season, the Fastest Finger First was changed to Fastest Buzzer First where a question will be put without options, and the contestant who will press the buzzer first and gives the right answer gets on the Hot Seat.